Insight Treatment is Now Clear Behavioral Health!

 The Role of Trauma Therapy

-The inclusion of the fawn trauma response in trauma therapy and discussions about mental health have expanded our understanding of how trauma can shape behavior and interpersonal dynamics.
+The inclusion of the fawn trauma response in trauma treatment, therapy, and discussions about mental health have expanded our understanding of how trauma can shape behavior and interpersonal dynamics.
 Therapists, counselors, and individuals alike have found value in acknowledging and addressing the fawn response as part of the healing process.

 Trauma therapy approaches, including those influenced by Pete Walker’s work, focus on helping individuals recognize their trauma responses, explore their origins, and develop healthier coping strategies.
 By understanding the fawn response and its impact, individuals can work towards healing from past traumas, building healthy boundaries, and fostering authentic connections.